MaybeThisIsRu/miniflux-sanity/README.md

     - You'll need a token from your Miniflux app under `Settings > API Keys -> Create a new API key`
 - Install the dependencies: `bundle`
 - Run the utility: `bundle exec ruby main.rb`
-    - The first run could likely take a while; please be patient!
-- Optionally, set up a CRON job to run daily :)

 If you have a Docker setup to contribute using Alpine OS as its base, I'd be very happy to merge your PR.